nirzaf/OpenIdConnect/README.md

-## Introduction to OpenID Connect, OAuth2 and Duende Identity Server (aka.
-IdentityServer5)
+## OpenID Connect, OAuth2 with Duende Identity Server

 This sample repo contains the minimum code to demonstrate OpenId Connect and Duende Identity Server.
 It contains the following projects: